Fjr9516/RDA/README.md

 `NRDA: Choose 'linear'(linear kernel in our paper,for example) as 'options.kernel' , the final accrucy will be ‘96.25%’.`

 ## When you use our code, there are some parameters need to be adjusted according to different tasks.
-We recommend that you adjust these parameters when using this code on a new dataset.
+We recommend to adjust these parameters when using this code on a new dataset.

 ## Once you run the code, please correctly set the path of the data and liblinear toolbox